src-d/guide/engineering/methodology.md

 ## Demo

-Demo meetings are monthly event.
+Demo meeting is a monthly event.

 * Idea: let know everybody what's going on (on quite technical level) that's is relevant for other or affect others releases/deployments.
 * Product does not need to be deployed, but the demo should be as real as possible.
 * Should be concise, respecting other people's time.
-* Fix max time **per-team: 15min (including questions)**.
+* Fixed max time **per-team: 15min (including questions)**.
 Agree between teams in advance, if more time needed.

 ## Keeping track of things